 How much pepper do you need?
 If you frequently add large quantities of pepper while cooking, look for a mill that can crank it out quickly and easily.
 But note that peppercorns can lose their potency over time, so you may not want a high-capacity pepper mill unless you're going to use it all the time.

 Do you want to avoid trial and error?
 Consider a mill with pre-set grind choices so you don't have to fiddle around with a knob to get the grind size you want.

 Are you looking for super-easy operation?
-Electric mills require little, if any, manual effort, which can be especially nice if you're multitasking in the kitchen.
+Electric pepper mills require little, if any, manual effort, which can be especially nice if you're multitasking in the kitchen.
 If you don't want to replace batteries, look for a rechargeable model.